marlonecobos/rangemap/README.md

 ##### Species ranges in the environmental space

-The *ranges\_espace* function generates a three dimensional comparison of a species' ranges created using distinct algortihms, to visualize implications of selecting one of them if environmental conditions are considered.
+The *ranges\_espace* function generates a three dimensional comparison of a species' ranges created using distinct algorithms, to visualize implications of selecting one of them if environmental conditions are considered.

-The function's help can be consulted usign the following line of code:
+The function's help can be consulted using the following line of code:

 ``` r
 help(ranges_espace)